 From There…

 Once these nonprofits ship them off, it becomes the airline’s responsibility.
 However, these second-party companies aren’t responsible for any lost or damaged goods.
 This is not to say there are no concerns with the system.
 Officials dealing with transplants have been trying to reconfigure the process for years.
 Nearly 9 people died each day while waiting for a new kidney last year.
 That doesn’t include the many others who died waiting for other organ transplants.
-Waiting patients may expect a new organ to be on its way, and then never know what happened to it when it fails to arrive.
+Waiting patients may expect a new organ to be on its way, and then never know what happens to it when it fails to arrive.
 Finding a match is such a relief for patients in need, but it doesn’t always come to fruition.
 The packaging is clearly labeled, but not even HRSA monitors the transportation of transplants.
 Transplant organizations worldwide intend to come together to create better solutions to these issues until all transplants safely reach their destinations.